 When Alexandria Ocasio-Cortez saw the lead she had over incumbent Rep. Joseph Crowley in New York’s Democratic primary, her face said it all.

-“I cannot put this into words,” she told a NY1 reporter, visibly stunned as the results of her victory came in.
-“I cannot believe these numbers right now, but I do know that every single person here has worked their butt off to change the future of the Bronx and Queens.”
+“I cannot put this into words,” she told a NY1 reporter, visibly stunned as the results of her victory came in during the June 2018 primary.

 Read on to find out more about Ocasio-Cortez.

 When Elise Stefanik won her congressional seat – also in New York – she became the youngest woman ever elected at 30 years old.